The New Role of the Customer Experience Coordinator: Promoting Company Confidence

 • Build trust – explain the process and follow through on commitments.

-• Have great communication – tell the customer what to expect and make sure all team members (Sales, Install, etc.) are aware of the customer’s needs and any company commitments.
+• Have great communication – tell the customer what to expect and ensure all team members (sales, install, etc.) are aware of the customer’s needs and any company commitments.

-• Create a positive experience – Make the customer feel valued and important; take the time to listen to their needs.
+• Create a positive experience – Make the customer feel valued and important and take the time to listen to their needs.

-In our next article we’ll discuss the importance of providing superior value to the customer and what role the CEC plays in making that happen.
+In our next article, we’ll discuss the importance of providing superior value to the customer and the role the CEC plays in making that happen.